 In the last couple of years, several clients have experienced tremendous growth in sales but did not have the right Finance or Operations organization in place to get the right information in the right hands to translate it into tremendous profitable growth.
 The functional leaders of these organizations lacked the skills, the experience, and even the mindset to keep up.
 No fault of their own – it’s almost as if the organization had outgrown their capabilities.
 The end result is that instead of being a top performing company from a profitability perspective, these companies are in the middle of the pack.
 The good news is we also have seen profitability improve significantly as the capabilities and mindsets grow even for just one leader.

 So, if you lead a business where you have a cross-functional team or if you lead a sales or marketing team, take stock of the key elements of high performing teams below and see how your team stacks up.
-Any one of these elements can impact your performance:

 - Strong Leader and the Right Talent (right people in the right seats on the bus)